 - Potential for audits (either from the IRS or by your lender)

-- Lack of investor confidence resulting lack of appetite for future investments
+- Lack of investor confidence resulting in a lack of appetite for future investments

-- Difficulty with bank financing as lenders need solid, clean records in order to proceed with financing
+- Difficulty with bank financing as lenders need solid, clean records to proceed with financing

 - Future issues with developing other solid property proformas

 Accounting Procedure Recommendations